Understanding loss of density

 Unfortunately, it’s not just skin that ages, hair ages too.
 What are the sign of hair ageing?
 Loss of density or thickness.

 Some signs may only be noticeable up close.
-There are many symptoms of hair ageing: hair is thinner, dull, limp, porous, brittle...
+There are many signs of hair ageing: hair is thinner, dull, limp, porous, brittle...
 Hair seems to lose vitality on all fronts: it grows slower, is more fragile, more difficult to style, and less resistant to external aggressions.
 For women, the change is noticeable, your ponytail now feel a lot thinner...
 Quick, your hair needs thickness and vitality.
 The solution: a tailor-made anti-ageing product that nourishes and revitalises the scalp and naturally provides texture and density.

 The physiology of hair ageing